espocrm/documentation/docs/administration/workflows.md

 !!! note

-    It's possible to trigger only workflow rules of 'Sequential' type.
+    It's possible to trigger only Workflow rules of *Sequential* type.

 ### Run Service Action